AxelThevenot/Apriori_Algorithm/README.md

 print("L1 : ", L1)
 print("support 1 : ", support_1)
 ```
-We can see the items {Milk}, {water}, {Sugar} and {Ice cream} have their support lower than the minimum support so there aren't frequent item sets in L1
+We can see that the items {Milk}, {water}, {Sugar} and {Ice cream} have their support value lower than the minimum support so there are not frequent item sets in L1

 [Output]